lpachecoc4/psicoalianza/README.md

 How to use.
 1. Install requirements.
 Run command line "pip install -r requirements.txt".
 2. Install allure and add to path.
 All releases in https://github.com/allure-framework/allure2/releases.
+3. Change config.py file adding the auth tokens provided by the company.
-3. Run command line "behave -f allure_behave.formatter:AllureFormatter -o .\results\ .\tests\".
+4. Run command line "behave -f allure_behave.formatter:AllureFormatter -o .\results\ .\tests\".
 Note that you must be situated on the psicoalianza folder in order for this to work.
-4. Run command line "allure serve results".
+5. Run command line "allure serve results".
 The generated report will appear on the default browser.

 --------------------------------------------